We are here for you

 Lincolnshire Rape Crisis works to raise awareness of sexual violence and challenge the myths and mis-conceptions about it.
 We lobby and campaign locally and nationally to promote the needs of women and girls.

-Lincolnshire Rape Crisis is funded by the Ministry of Justice and the Lincolnshire Police Crime Commissioner.
+Lincolnshire Rape Crisis is funded by the Ministry of Justice, Lloyds Bank Foundation and the Lincolnshire Police Crime Commissioner.